 Adoptions from the following countries are currently suspended by all Canadian provinces and territories:

 - Cambodia (except Quebec)

-- Haiti (suspension by New Brunswick, Nova Scotia, Prince Edward Island and Saskatchewan).
+- Haiti (suspension by Nova Scotia, Prince Edward Island and Saskatchewan).

 For more information, contact the adoption authority in your province or territory.